-Course Code Semester-II, Course Title No of Hours Per week No of Credits BCH-202 Nitrogen Metabolism 06 04 Sessional Marks: 20 End Semest ter Exam Marks: 80
+Course Code Course Title No of Hours Per No of Credits week BCH-202 Metabolism of Nitrogen based Molecules 06 04 Sessional Marks: 20 End Semes ter Exam Marks: 80

 - 1. To study the metabolism of proteins and aminoacids. - 2.
-To learn about aminoacids as biosynthetic precursors. - 3.
-To learn about biosynthesis and degradation of nucleic acids. - 4.
+To learn about aminoacids as biosynthetic precursors.

+- 3. To learn about biosynthesis and degradation of nucleic acids. - 4.
 To understand the effect of toxic chemicals in the environment and concept of carcinogenicity.